samclarke/sceditor.com/api/sceditor/unbind.md

 **events**
 Type: *[String](/api/types/#string)*

-List of events seperated by spaces to unbind the handler from.
+List of events separated by spaces to unbind the handler from.
 </div>

 <div class="parameter" markdown="1">